Bicycle Accident Lawyer and Scooter Accident Lawyer Indianapolis, IN

 - Uneven pavement has been responsible for severe injuries of riders.

-- Inexperience and the disregard of laws has contributed significantly to injuries.
+- Inexperience and the disregard of laws have contributed significantly to injuries.

 - Head and spine injuries would be reduced by wearing helmets.